ErikBird/blog/src/pages/posts/post-2.md

 category: "technology"
 compact: true
 ---
-In traditional sciences, researchers try to apply laws discovered in celestial physics to other fields.
-This is convenient because these laws are comprehensible, predictable, and verifiable.
-However, the world is complex, and we always lack measurements of some influencing factors, meaning the mathematics almost never matches exactly.
+The relationship between traditional sciences and modern artificial intelligence represents two distinct approaches to understanding our world.
+In traditional sciences, researchers have long attempted to apply the laws of celestial physics to other fields, attracted by their comprehensible, predictable, and verifiable nature.
+However, the world's complexity and our inability to measure all influencing factors means these mathematical models rarely achieve perfect accuracy.

-Therefore, by aggregating these events, we attempt to make meaningful observations from a broader perspective.
-This is called statistics, which remains predictable and verifiable but is often counterintuitive.
-It's important to note that this mathematical approach stems from trying to explain the world – statistics is the realization that we cannot achieve this at an atomic level for many real-world problems.

-Neural computations approach this from the opposite direction.
-Scientists observed that the brain is quite capable of making decisions at an atomic level in a complex world.
-By remaining the atomic view, they aggregate impressions of patterns that occur to them and optimize their internal models for any inference they might make.
-Instead of acting as architects and try to understand the world, they now only try to replicate the consequences of the world that is projected onto them as atoms.
-This approach is quite successful and at the same time radically different from traditional sciences.
-It optimizes from the bottom up, it optimizes the atomic view.

-Furthermore, this approach enables to aggregate various "atomic simulations" and by this enables to approximate the world in some fields better than the traditional sciences ever had.

-In my personal opinion, I have the impression that people who are deeply shaped by the traditional sciences currently have a quite hard time to adapt the new philosophy.
-Finally, we will probably see a convergence of both approaches in the future.
-Pattern, that have been found useful by the worldview of the traditional sciences will become more and more integrated into the atomic view of artificial intelligence and vice versa.
-And it will be great!
+This limitation led to the development of statistics, which attempts to derive meaningful insights by aggregating multiple events.
+While statistical approaches remain predictable and verifiable, they can often seem counterintuitive.
+Statistics emerged from our recognition that analyzing many real-world problems at an atomic level simply isn't feasible.

+Neural computation takes a fundamentally different approach.
+Scientists observed that the brain excels at making decisions at an atomic level, even in highly complex environments.
+Rather than trying to understand the world through high-level mathematical models, neural networks learn by aggregating patterns from countless individual observations, continuously optimizing their internal models based on the data they encounter.
+Instead of acting as architects trying to decode the universe, they simply aim to replicate the observable consequences of the world at an atomic level.

+This bottom-up approach has proven remarkably successful, often outperforming traditional scientific methods in certain domains by combining numerous "atomic simulations" to approximate real-world phenomena.
+However, this paradigm shift has created challenges for those deeply rooted in traditional scientific thinking, as it requires embracing a fundamentally different philosophical approach.

+Looking forward, we're likely to see these two approaches converge.
+Patterns and insights discovered through traditional scientific methods will increasingly inform and enhance artificial intelligence's atomic-level understanding, while AI's bottom-up discoveries will influence traditional scientific thinking.
+This synthesis of approaches promises to advance our understanding of the world in exciting new ways.